Saturday, December 12, 2015

 Dyslexia not linked to eyesight

-Many individuals and associations who have a vested interest keep posting articles that say that dyslexics have all kinds of ailments which are not true.
+Many individuals and associations who have a vested interest keep posting articles that say that dyslexics have all kinds of ailments which is not true.

 Friday, July 3, 2015